jyellick/obc-docs/protocol-spec.md

 Use the Registrar APIs to manage end user registration with the certificate authority (CA).
 These API endpoints are used to register a user with the CA, determine whether a given user is registered, and to remove any login tokens for a target user from local storage, preventing them from executing any further transactions.
 The Registrar APIs are also used to retrieve user enrollment certificates from the system.

 The `/registrar` endpoint is used to register a user with the CA. The required Secret payload is defined below.
 The response to the registration request is either a confirmation of successful registration or an error, containing a reason for the failure.
-An example of a valid Secret message to register user 'lukas' is shown below.

 ```
 message Secret {